Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Results

 Lastly, we comment on the potential ferroelectric properties that can be found in Janus magnets \cite{Pang2023,PhysRevResearch.3.043011,Sun2022,Mahajan2023} like CGST.
 We find that the total electric dipole moment of CGS, CGT and CGST per unit cell follows the linear response relationship

 where $\alpha$ is the material's polarizability, see Fig. \ref{Efield_pol}.
-We find that the $z$-axis charge asymmetry in CGST produces a non-zero $\mathcal{P}_0=0.16$ e·\AA.\, The obtained $\mathcal{P}_0$ in this Janus magnet is about ten times larger than those obtained through bilayer stacking engineering \cite{PhysRevB.105.235445,bennett2024}.
+We find that the $z$-axis charge asymmetry in CGST produces a non-zero $\mathcal{P}_0=0.16$ e·\AA.\, The obtained $\mathcal{P}_0$ in this Janus magnet is about ten times larger than those obtained through bilayer stacking engineering \cite{PhysRevB.105.235445,bennett2024}, but several times smaller than those for perovskite-based compounds \cite{Ma2023}.
 The simultaneous presence of the electric dipole moment and magnetization in the same phase confirms the multiferroic behavior of CGST.
+However, since only a few Janus materials have been experimentally synthesized, no experimental measurements have yet been performed to confirm their multiferroic behavior.
 Furthermore, a negative electric field larger in magnitude than $\mathcal{E}_z=$0.1 V/\AA\ reverses the sign of $\mathcal{P}_T$, as shown in Fig. \ref{Efield_pol}.
 For CGS and CGT, $\mathcal{P}_0$ is zero.
 We find that the polarizability is similar for the three compounds.
 The proportionality of $D_{c1}^y$ with the electric field seen in Fig. \ref{Efield}(b) is consistent with the linear response $\mathcal{P}_T \propto {\cal{E}}_z$ \cite{PhysRevB.97.054416,PhysRevMaterials.4.024405}.